^^ Back to top

 If you are diagnosed with PCOS, you may be treated by your GP or referred to a specialist – either a gynaecologist (specialist in treating conditions of the female reproductive system) or an endocrinologist (specialist in treating hormone problems).

 Your GP or specialist will discuss with you the best way to manage your symptoms.
-They will advise you on any lifestyle changes to make, and start you on any necessary medication.
+They will recommend lifestyle changes, and start you on any necessary medication.

 ^^ Back to top